outlearn-content/angular/sections/step_07.md

 # Summary

-With the routing set up and the phone list view implemented, we're ready to go to {@link step_08 step 8} to implement the phone details view.
+With the routing set up and the phone list view implemented, we're ready to go to step 8 to implement the phone details view.